What is your name?

 You are notoriously hard to convince to do book readings and similar appearances.

-I pop in unannounced to sign books [laughs].
+For reasons I don't want to get into, I don't do scheduled appearances.
+Instead I pop in unannounced to sign books in bookstores [laughs].
+If a reader happens to be there, and is interested, I will autograph my book for her.
+That is the extent of my appearances.
 You can trace it to what I did for a living.
 Staying in the shadows is embedded in my genes.
 I can keep a secret.
 I don't discuss what I write about.
 My neighbors don't know I'm a writer.
-I appreciate a degree of obscurity.
+Unlike most of my esteemed writing colleagues, I appreciate a degree of obscurity.

 Writers can't work in a vacuum, where else would we find material if not from life?
 Solitude is what we need.
 We need emotional space.
 We write when we're asleep, and when we're awake, constantly chewing on the plot, the right words, character traits, etc. It may be difficult for our loved ones.
 It makes us seem aloof, but be sure we are paying attention, collecting material.

 Rather unusual, given the geopolitical nature of your novels.